GPUOpen-Tools/gpu_performance_api/documentation/sphinx/source/graphics_counter_tables_gfx12.rst

     "InstCacheRequestCount", "Discrete, Streaming", "Items", "The number of read requests made to the Instruction cache.
 The Instruction cache supplies shader code to an executing shader.
 Each request is 64 bytes in size."
     "InstCacheHitCount", "Discrete, Streaming", "Items", "The number of read requests which result in a cache hit from the Instruction cache.
 The Instruction cache supplies shader code to an executing shader.
 Each request is 64 bytes in size."
     "InstCacheMissCount", "Discrete, Streaming", "Items", "The number of read requests which result in a cache miss from the Instruction cache.
 The Instruction cache supplies shader code to an executing shader.
 Each request is 64 bytes in size."
-    "L2CacheHit", "Discrete, Streaming", "Percentage", "The percentage of read or write requests that hit the data in the L2 cache.
-The L2 cache is shared by many blocks across the GPU, including the Command Processor, Geometry Engine, all WGPs, all Render Backends, and others.
-Each request is 128 bytes in size.
-Value range: 0% (no hit) to 100% (optimal)."
     "L2CacheMiss", "Discrete, Streaming", "Percentage", "The percentage of read or write requests that miss the data in the L2 cache.
 The L2 cache is shared by many blocks across the GPU, including the Command Processor, Geometry Engine, all WGPs, all Render Backends, and others.
 Each request is 128 bytes in size.
 Value range: 0% (optimal) to 100% (all miss)."
     "L2CacheRequestCount", "Discrete, Streaming", "Items", "The number of read or write requests made to the L2 cache.
 The L2 cache is shared by many blocks across the GPU, including the Command Processor, Geometry Engine, all WGPs, all Render Backends, and others.
 Each request is 128 bytes in size."
     "L2CacheHitCount", "Discrete, Streaming", "Items", "The number of read or write requests which result in a cache hit from the L2 cache.
 The L2 cache is shared by many blocks across the GPU, including the Command Processor, Geometry Engine, all WGPs, all Render Backends, and others.
 Each request is 128 bytes in size."